reverbexe/2025-CBSE-10th-Extract/README.md

 - **Dynamic content** that changes with user interaction
 - **Progressive disclosure** of complex information
 - **Visual enhancements** for better learning experience

-The README is now significantly longer (approximately 3-4 times the original length) with comprehensive explanations of every aspect, while maintaining the educational focus and adding the requested dynamic quote feature.